Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Open Questions and Research Progress for solving them

+\begin{challenge} Preserving model privacy. \end{challenge} Privacy attacks on ML models can come in two major forms: member inference and model extraction.
+Both of these privacy attacks can be enhanced due to the provision of CFEs. \citet{modelprivacy-CFE} empirically demonstrate that adversaries can train a surrogate model with very high fidelity to the original model (i.e., model extraction attack) with as few as 1,000 queries to the model (which is required during CFE generation).
+The problem is further aggravated when diverse CFEs are provided. \citet{modelprivacy-generalxai} have demonstrated that gradient-based explanations methods leak a lot of information and make the models vulnerable to membership inference attacks. \citet{Miura2021MEGEX-privacy-attack-cfe} propose MEGEX, a data-free model extraction attack that learns a surrogate model without access to its training data by training a generative model. \citet{DualCF-model-extraction} propose using the CFE of a CFE to train a surrogate model and show that it is more efficient in model extraction when compared to \citep{modelprivacy-CFE}.

+\begin{challenge} Guarding against fairwashing. \end{challenge} \citet{ulrich-fairwashingxai2019} and \citet{ulrich-fairwashingxai2021} have pointed out the risk of an adversary using model explanations to rationalize a model's decisions and obscure its bias.
+It remains to be seen if the fair recourse approaches can guard against fairwashing.

+\begin{challenge} CFE interpretability with engineered features \citep{schleich2021geco}. \end{challenge} Most current CFE approaches assume that the features they change are directly input to the ML model.
+This might not be the case -- it is known that model developers use highly engineered features for training the ML models.
+In this light, approaches need to be developed that take feature engineering into account (potentially a non-differentiable step).
+Approaches that work with black-box access will naturally be able to work in this setting.

-\begin{challenge} Handling of categorical features in counterfactual explanations \end{challenge} Different papers have come up with various methods to handle categorical features, like converting them to one-hot encoding and then enforcing the sum of those columns to be 1 using regularization or hard-constraint, or clamping an optimization problem to a specific categorical value, or leave them to be automatically handled by genetic approaches and SMT solvers.
+\begin{challenge} Handling of categorical features in counterfactual explanations \end{challenge} Different papers have come up with various methods to handle categorical features, like converting them to one-hot encoding and then enforcing the sum of those columns to be 1 using regularization or a hard constraint, or clamping an optimization problem to a specific categorical value, or leaving them to be automatically handled by genetic approaches and SMT solvers.
 Measuring distance in categorical features is also not obvious.
-Some papers use indicator function, which equates to 1 for unequal values and 0 if the same; other papers convert to one-hot encoding and use standard distance metric like L1/L2 norm.
+Some papers use an indicator function, which equates to 1 for unequal values and 0 if the same; other papers convert to one-hot encoding and use standard distance metrics like L1/L2 norm, or use the distance in Markov chains \citep{forster-capturing-2021}.
 Therefore none of the methods developed to handle categorical features are obvious; future research must consider this and develop appropriate methods.

-\begin{challenge} Evaluate counterfactual explanations using a user study. \end{challenge} The evaluation for counterfactual explanations must be done using a user study because evaluation proxies (see~\cref{sec:eval}) might not be able to precisely capture the psychological and other intricacies of human cognition on the ease of actionability of a counterfactual.